Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 `PartialEq` is what gives us our usual greater than (`>`), less than (`<`), greater or equal to (`>=`)  and less than or equal to (`<=`) behaviour, through the use of the methods `gt`, `lt`, `ge` and `le` respectively, though unless these methods are implemented, their default behaviour relies on `partial_cmp`, which returns `Option<Ordering>`.

 Again, using floating point numbers, it's easy to see why we use an `Option` on our comparisons.
 When comparing `NaN`, is it greater than, less than, or equal to `NaN`?
-In all cases the answer is no, so we use the `None` variant to represent that.
+We can't determine that, so we use the `None` variant to represent that.

+But how does that affect ordering?
+What do you think the output of the following code will be:

 ```rust
 # fn main() {